-For HIP installation instructions, refer to the ROCm Installation Guide at https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html
+HIP is installed with the ROCm driver package.
+For more information on HIP installation instructions, refer to the ROCm Installation Guide at https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html

-HIP-Clang is the compiler for compiling HIP programs on the AMD platform.
+Note, HIP-Clang is the compiler for compiling HIP programs on the AMD platform.